sudoNaeem/DocVerify/README.md

 # Project Overview

-This project consists of a FastAPI application for backend services and a Streamlit application for PDF annotation.
+This project consists of a FastAPI application for PDF Comparison and a Streamlit application for PDF annotation.
 The following files are included:

 ## Files